 6. That’s it!

-We’ve oversimplified the installation for GTM but compared to software development and data science, this is something we believe many people can do.
+We’ve oversimplified the installation for GTM but compared to software development and data science, this is something we believe many businesses can do.
 However, if you’d rather someone else do it or need help, feel free to reach to our Uplancer team for help!

 The Bottom Line / TLDR